rtanubra/interesting_algos/Recursion_Madness/Simple/readme.md

     Given base and n that are both 1 or more, compute recursively (no loops) the value of base to the n power, so powerN(3, 2) is 9 (3 squared).

+8. countX

+    Given a string, compute recursively (no loops) the number of lowercase "x" chars in the string.